Skip over main navigation

 Disability discrimination and exclusions

-If a school unfairly excludes a child with a disability, this may amount to disability discrimination.
+If a school unfairly excludes a pupil with a disability, this could be disability discrimination.

-If you think the school may have discriminated against your child, see the section on disability discrimination.
+If you think the school may have discriminated against your child, see our section on disability discrimination.

 Published: 30th March, 2018